-The independent auditors have been appointed by the policyholders pursuant to the Insurance Companies Act to conduct an independent and objective audit of the financial statements of the Company in accordance with Canadian generally accepted auditing standards and report thereon to the policyholders.
-In carrying out their audit, the independent auditors also make use of the work of the actuary and her report on the Company's policy liabilities.
+The independent auditor has been appointed by the policyholders pursuant to the Insurance Companies Act to conduct an independent and objective audit of the financial statements of the Company in accordance with Canadian generally accepted auditing standards and report thereon to the policyholders.
+In carrying out the audit, the independent auditor also makes use of the work of the actuary and their report on the Company's policy liabilities.
 The Independent Auditor's Report outlines the scope of their audit and their opinion.